Cooking Wild Meat

 - Rest Wild Game After Cooking

 - Age Larger Wild Game for Better Flavor and Tenderness

 - Remove Most of the Wild Game Fat

 - Marinate Wild Game for Tenderness and Flavor

 FRYING WILD GAME

 Frying seems to be a simple process of heating some oil and throwing some meat in.
 There is a little more to it than that if you want tender, juicy, and most importantly meat that is delicious and desirable.
-So many times when people fry their game whether it be turkey, fish or squirrel the outside becomes golden brown and they serve the meat half done.
-Fish are a little more forgiving in that it is a white meat and will cook through quickly so it will be done just in the time it takes to brown the batter provided you cut the pieces into bite size morsels which is how I cook fish.
+So many times when people fry their game whether it be turkey, fish, or squirrel the outside becomes golden brown and they serve the meat half done.
+Fish are a little more forgiving in that it is white meat and will cook through quickly so it will be done just in the time it takes to brown the batter provided you cut the pieces into bite-size morsels which is how I cook fish.
 If you fry your fish as a whole fish or fillet then read on as these tips will pertain to your fish as well.